 In a bowl, combine the cabbage, apples, cloves, and juniper berries.
 Place the mixture in your Mortier Pilon fermentation jar and press.

-- Cover with salt.
-Make sure to leave 2 centimeters of headspace between the cabbage mixture and the rim of the jar.
+Cover with salt.
+Make sure to leave ¾ of an inch (2 centimeters) of headspace between the cabbage mixture and the rim of the jar.